aditi755/peerLearning.ai/README.md

 6. Open your browser and visit `http://localhost:3000`.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with improvements or bug fixes.

 ## Acknowledgments

 - Thanks to the Google Gemini API for providing powerful AI capabilities.
 - Special thanks to the hackathon organizers and mentors for their support.

----

-For any questions or issues, please contact [your-email@example.com](mailto:your-email@example.com).